-The birth of Canada's Wonderland in the 1980s
+This is what Canada's Wonderland looked like in the 1980s

 To be fair, Taft scrapped plans to install a replica Eiffel Tower at the centre of the park (as it had been in Wonderland's sister parks Kings Island and Kings Dominion), instead constructing a mighty "Canadian" mountain ("Wonder Mountain").

-Original 1981 big boy pants rides included the Dragon Fyre (later Dragon Fire), Wilde Night Mares, the Mighty Canadian Mine Buster, Wild Beast, and the Rage (a swinging ship).

-Junior rides included the strangely spooky Ghoster Coaster, and Thunder Run.
-The gross food hit-of-the-midway was deep fried Broccoli, certainly a stimulating thing to eat before setting out on a corkscrew rollercoaster.
+Junior rides included Thunder Run and the strangely spooky Ghoster Coaster.
+The gross food hit-of-the-midway was deep fried broccoli, certainly a stimulating thing to eat before setting out on a corkscrew rollercoaster.

 The children's area started out as "The Happyland of Hanna-Barbera", with three main areas including Yogi's Woods, Bedrock and Scoobyville (Yogi's Woods was converted to Smurf's Village in 1984).